Frequently Asked Questions

 How about toilets and showers?

 When we are wild camping there are no toilets apart from the privacy of a bush or a dune!
-We carry a portable shower with us should you want to have a quick wash at the end of our camping days; we have organised our intineraries so that every second night is spent in a hotel (except for the Oman Coast and Rub Al Khali Adventure when we have two consecutive nights camping in the Empty Quarter).
+We carry a portable shower with us should you want to have a quick wash at the end of our camping days; we have organised our intineraries so that every second night is spent in a hotel (except for the Omani Heartland Adventure when we have two consecutive nights camping in the Empty Quarter).

 Will we get enough to eat?